sundarcodes/my_personal_site/content/projects/creations/nocode_platform.md

 "link": "",
 "image": "",
-"description": "A platform to develop ML (Machine Learning) and RPA (Robotic process automation)", "tags": ["AI","ML", "Python", "React", "Mongo", "Docker", "NestJS", "TypeScript","REST APIs", "Microservices"], "fact": "",
+"description": "A platform to develop ML (Machine Learning) and RPA (Robotic process automation)", "tags": ["AI","ML", "Python", "React", "Mongo", "Docker", "NestJS", "TypeScript","REST APIs", "Microservices", "Electron"], "fact": "",
 "featured":true,
 "category": "Platform"
 }

 This low code platform's objective is to ease the lives of ML and RPA developers by providing a visual drag and drop interface to build solutions.
+Architected the entire platform right from ground up.
+Had created a framework for plugging in the custom blocks using python.